denoland/std/agents/switchboard.md

    one.
 3. Chose the most appropriate AGENT from the list of AVAILABLE AGENTS,
 4. If you have chosen an AGENT, SWITCH to it.
+5. If the user prompt was entirely related to switching agents, use the "swallowPrompt" parameter to indicate you have consumed the users message and not to pass it on to the AGENT.
+6. If the user prompt indicates that the AGENT to SWITCH to should be run, do not pass the swallowPrompt parameter, for example "list all my files" should be passed to the AGENT

 ## Definitions